johnrm174/model-railway-signalling/README.md

 has been defined, then no DCC commands will be sent.
 This provides flexibility for including signals on the schematic which are "off scene" or for progressively "working up" the signalling scheme for a layout.
 <pre>
-  map_dcc_signal - Map a signal to one or more DCC Addresses
+map_dcc_signal - Map a signal to one or more DCC Addresses Mandatory Parameters:
-     Mandatory Parameters:
       sig_id:int - The ID for the signal to create a DCC mapping for Optional Parameters:
       auto_route_inhibit:bool - If the signal inhibits route indications at DANGER (default=False) proceed[[add:int,state:bool],] - List of DCC addresses/states (default = no mapping)
       danger [[add:int,state:bool],] - List of DCC addresses/states (default = No mapping)
       caution[[add:int,state:bool],] - List of DCC addresses/states (default = No mapping)
       prelim_caution[[add:int,state:bool],] - List of DCC addresses/states (default = No mapping)
       LH1[[add:int,state:bool],] - List of DCC addresses/states for "LH45" (default = No Mapping)
       LH2[[add:int,state:bool],] - List of DCC addresses/states for "LH90" (default = No Mapping)
       RH1[[add:int,state:bool],] - List of DCC addresses/states for "RH45" (default = No Mapping)
       RH2[[add:int,state:bool],] - List of DCC addresses/states for "RH90" (default = No Mapping)
       MAIN[[add:int,state:bool],] - List of DCC addresses/states for "MAIN" (default = No Mapping)
       NONE[[add:int,state:bool],] - List of DCC addresses/states to inhibit routes (default = No Mapping)
               Note that you should ALWAYS provide mappings for NONE if you are using feather route indications unless the DCC signal automatically inhibits route indications when displaying a DANGER aspect THEATRE[["character",[add:int,state:bool],],] - List of possible theatre indicator states (default = No Mapping) Each entry comprises the "character" and the associated list of DCC addresses/states "#" is a special character - which means inhibit all indications (when signal is at danger) Note that you should ALWAYS provide mappings for '#' if you are using a theatre route indicator unless the DCC signal itself inhibits route indications when displaying a DANGER aspect subsidary:int - Single DCC address for the "position light" indication (default = No Mapping)

-  map_traintech_signal - Generate the mappings for a TrainTech signal
+map_traintech_signal - Generate the mappings for a TrainTech signal Mandatory Parameters:
-     Mandatory Parameters:
       sig_id:int - The ID for the signal to create a DCC mapping for base_address:int - The base address of the signal (the signal will take 4 consecutive addresses) Optional Parameters:
       route_address:int - The address for the route indicator (Feather or Theatre) - Default = 0 (no indicator) theatre_route:str - The character to be associated with the Theartre display - Default = "NONE" (no Text) feather_route:route_type - The route to be associated with the feather - Default = NONE (no route)

+map_semaphore_signal - Generate the mappings for a semaphore signal (DCC address mapped to each arm) Mandatory Parameters:
+      sig_id:int - The ID for the signal to create a DCC mapping for main_signal:int     - single DCC address for the main signal arm  (default = No Mapping) Optional Parameters:
+      main_subsidary:int  - single DCC address for the main subsidary arm (default = No Mapping) left_signal:int     - single DCC address for the LH signal arm (default = No Mapping) left_subsidary:int  - single DCC address for the LH subsidary arm (default = No Mapping) right_signal:int    - single DCC address for the RH signal arm  (default = No Mapping) right_subsidary:int - single DCC address for the RH subsidary arm (default = No Mapping) THEATRE[["character",[add:int,state:bool],],] - List of possible theatre indicator states (default = No Mapping) Each entry comprises the "character" and the associated list of DCC addresses/states "#" is a special character - which means inhibit all indications (when signal is at danger) Note that you should ALWAYS provide mappings for '#' if you are using a theatre route indicator unless the DCC signal itself inhibits route indications when displaying a DANGER aspect

 map_dcc_point
    Mandatory Parameters:
       point_id:int - The ID for the point to create a DCC mapping for address:int - the single DCC address for the point Optional Parameters:
       state_reversed:bool - Set to True to reverse the DCC logic (default = false)
 </pre>

 ## Pi-Sprog Interface Functions